flox/flox/cli/flox/doc/flox.md

 # NAME

-flox - command-line interface (CLI)
+flox - developer environments you can take with you

 # SYNOPSIS